Dog Parks & Off-Leash Areas

 Located within Hidden Valley Regional Park (4740 Parkway Drive, off Pembroke Drive), the Link Piazzo Dog Park offers two separately fenced areas: one for large dogs, and one just for small dogs 30 pounds and under.
 There is also a double gated entrance so dogs cannot easily escape, water fountains, park benches, shade structures, waste receptacles, and a restroom facility nearby.

-This is a one-year pilot program starting November 2021 thru November 2022 to utilize certain athletic fields for off-leash dog use during certain non-team times.
-Please click HERE for more information.
+After a one-year pilot program (Nov.
+2021 - Nov.
+2022), the Washoe County Open Space and Regional Parks Commission voted to continue to utilize certain athletic fields for off-leash dog use during certain non-team times.

 PLEASE BE PREPARED TO OBSERVE THE FOLLOWING RULES PURSUANT TO WASHOE COUNTY CODE: